 - Vaillancourt, Emile.
 La Conquete du Canada par les Normands.
 Biographie de la premiere generation Normande du Canada.
 Montreal: G. Ducharme, 1930.
 Print.

 The Gagne Family Crest was acquired from the Houseofnames.com archives.
 The Gagne Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 15 December 2014 at 17:14.
+This page was last modified on 12 January 2016 at 13:20.